 I was recently invited to a DreamWorks Trolls: The Beat Goes On event and it was so much fun getting to learn about the animation process.
 As a little surprise follow up, DreamWorks sent me a fun DreamWorks Trolls Craft box.
-I just love fun crafts for the kids and I to do together so I decided to share one with you here- how to make troll hair headbands.
+I just love fun crafts for the kids and I to do together so I decided to share this one with you here- how to make troll headbands.
 These are perfect for some random afternoon crafting fun and they would also be perfect for a DreamWorks Trolls birthday party celebration.
 I mean cool, colorful hair raising fun is always in, right?!
 Make troll hair with this easy tutorial.

 This fun craft is not my own clever invention but rather it is a DreamWorks Trolls Craft that was shared with me by my friends at DreamWorks Animation Studios to celebrate the brand new Netflix original series DREAMWORKS TROLLS: THE BEAT GOES ON! which releases on January 19th.
 Here are five reasons even parents will love the show from Cupcakes And Cutlery.
-I thought this DreamWorks Trolls craft was so cute that I decided to share it with you so your kids could enjoy DIY troll hair too!
+I thought this troll headbands craft was so cute that I decided to share it with you so your kids could enjoy DIY troll hair too!
 These Trolls crafts can be made in different colors depending on your favorite trolls!

 Supplies For Troll Hair Headbands: